 Are you someone that gets nervous or embarrassed at your doctor’s office?
 You’re not alone.
 This happens more than you know and is a leading factor in misdiagnoses for many conditions.

 One of the hardest topics for women to open up about is bladder leaks.
 In fact, per The National Association for Continence, on average, women wait 6.5 years from the first time they experience symptoms until they obtain a diagnosis for their bladder control problem(s).1 During that time, many women stop doing the activities they love and often deal with embarrassment and a lack of confidence.
-We believe no woman should not have to make lifestyle changes because of bladder leaks and we want to help her find the right solution for her.
+We believe no woman should not have to make lifestyle changes or stop working out because of bladder leaks and we want to help her find the right solution for her.

 The first step to treating bladder leaks is taking the initiative to talk to a medical professional.
 If you leak when you laugh, cough or sneeze, you may want to contact your OBGYN.
 These physicians can help suggest options for treatment that range from behavioral modifications to surgical treatment.
 There are also a number of products, like Finess, that can help you manage leaks and get your life back to the way you want it.
 Another option is to find a pelvic floor physical therapist who can help you evaluate your current pelvic floor strength, and work with you to create an exercise regime to strengthen your pelvic floor and supporting muscles.2